Dawn Pisturino's Blog

 E-mail tends to be a casual form of communication, but some people take it for granted that it’s okay to write in texting jargon and incomplete sentences.
 Clear, concise communication should be even more important when writing e-mails.
 I check my grammar and spelling every time I send out an e-mail because I want my readers to see me as a real writer.

 My elderly aunt in Michigan fills her hand-written letters with poetic descriptions of the seasons and countryside where she lives.
 She’s not a writer, but she knows how to write.
 She knows how to turn a phrase and color a description so that it sticks in my head.
-She makes me imagine that once upon a time she wrote poetry in some dark garrett.
+She makes me imagine that once upon a time she wrote poetry in some dark garret.
 That reminds me–I need to ask her!

 Writing is a 24/7 job.
 And everything we compose should reflect our abilities as a writer.
 Our readers expect it.
 Our profession demands it.